Ila-bura/C-est-la-V/README.md

 ## Acknowledgments
 - A big thank you to Martina Terlevic, my Code Institute Mentor, for the great tips and timely support throughout the execution of PP4.
-- A special acknowledgment to Daisy Mc Girr, for her invaluable hints in helping me debug the app after deployment and for the amazing Django walkthrough videos she has created on YouTube.
+- A special acknowledgment to Daisy Mc Girr, for her invaluable hints in helping me debug the app after my first deployment and for the amazing Django walkthrough videos she has created on YouTube.